 How It Works

 Nightingale College’s Dedicated Distance Cohorts (DDCs) partnerships define the agreement between the College and health care facilities that participate in providing nursing education to the community.
-The College outfits a local simulation lab in a partner’s facility with low-, medium-, and high-fidelity equipment at no cost to partner.
+The College outfits a local simulation lab in a partner’s facility with low-, medium-, and high-fidelity equipment at no cost to the partner.
 Learners attend lab locally at their assigned location and engage with local clinical partners during their time in the program.

 Through the DDC partnership, health care facilities become a hub for learning and advancement within the nursing profession in their community.
 As DDCs mature, learning modules can be customized to reflect the community’s health challenges.